kimnle/T1A2-Portfolio/readme.md

 I've written some content about my interests to demonstrate my personality.

 Within the "My Skills" part, there are bars indicating my learning progress for each skill - HTML, CSS and Git, encompassing what we've learnt so far in this boot camp.
+The bars are animated to fill up to specified percentage when users enter the page.

 An unordered list outlines my work and study history.